 Swing Trading Differs from Day Trading

 Day traders never leave positions open for longer than a day.
-They must actively monitor the markets throughout the day because they hope to capitalize exclusively on short-term (daily) price movements.
+They must actively monitor the markets throughout the day because they hope to capitalise exclusively on short-term (daily) price movements.
 These traders only use technical analysis to inform their decisions.

 Swing Trading: Some Tips & Tricks